LATEST NEWS from the world of Ballet mécanique

 September 1, 2007

-Wolfsonian Museum in Miami Beach to feature robotic Ballet mécanique, screenings of Bad Boy Made Good and Léger/Murphy film, performance of 1953 Ballet, and more—December 1-11!
+Miami Beach — Wolfsonian Museum to feature robotic Ballet mécanique, screenings of Bad Boy Made Good and Léger/Murphy film, performance of 1953 Ballet, and more—December 1-11!

 The robotic installation of Ballet mécanique by Paul Lehrman and Eric Singer's LEMUR will go on display at the Wolfsonian Museum of Florida International University, 1001 Washington Avenue, Miami Beach, on December 1.
 There will be a gala opening party from 7 to 11 pm that evening, and then the installation will perform daily at 1:00 and 4:00 pm for museumgoers through December 11th.